Dragonmystic707/exalted-reincarnated/docs/System.md

 called the **Limit Trigger.**

-A compassionate character might balk whenever they see a wanton, senseless act of cruelty upon another–such as a slave being whipped.
+A compassionate character might balk whenever they see a wanton, senseless act of cruelty upon another--such as a slave being whipped.
 Another might be the sense of failure and dejection when a plan spirals out of control.